 If you are an asylum seeker and turning 18 years old

-When you turn 18, or if the Migration Agency determines that your age is revised to over 18, you are no longer considered a child.
-This is known as reaching your majority.
-This section describes the changes that occur when you as an asylum seeker, you can read here about what happens when you become a legal adult.
+When you turn 18, or if the Migration Agency determines that your age is to be changed to over 18, you are no longer considered a child.
+This is known as reaching the age of majority (becoming a legal adult).
+If you are an asylum seeker, you can read here about what happens when you become a legal adult.

 The social services are no longer responsible for your finances and your housing.
 You no longer have the right to a legal guardian.